 - Easy assembly to get your new machine up and running in under 45 minutes.

 - A reliable folding frame that allows for easy storage and effortless transportation thanks to the smooth transport wheels that Sunny Health includes with this unit.

 While most of us are more than happy to throw down an extra bit of money to get the best-in-class where possible – for some people, keeping things in-line with their budget is the way to go.

 If you’re part of that crowd, allow me to introduce you to the Sunny Health SF-RW5515 magnetic rowing machine.

 For right around a few hundred bucks you’ll get to enjoy a solid magnetic resistance system along with a great base-line package of features, and even an easy to store folding-frame design to boot.

 Given the low-low sticker price on this machine compared against the wholesome range of features it offers – it’s definitely a fantastic fit for beginners or even the budget-constrained fitness-minded folks among us.

 Below I’ll be covering the 3 best home gyms available on the market.
 We’ll cover their best features, the ins and outs of most home gyms that you should keep in mind when looking over them, as well as how they stack up against one another.

 - Offers over 70 different exercises to give you one heck of a full-body workout using Bowflex’s innovative power-rod resistance system.

-- Features three independent pulley stations to help you target all core areas of your body without the need to change cables or weights throughout your exercise.
+- Features three independent pulley system with smooth pulley wheels to help you target all core areas of your body without the need to change its heavy duty cables or weights throughout your exercise.

 - Lessened joint-impact thanks to adjustable pulleys and cleverly ergonomic design.